yext/edward/docs_src/content/commands.md

 * icbm
 * Procfile

+You can use the `--target` flag to limit the types of projects for which services are generated.
+For example:

+   $ edward generate --target go --target docker

+Will generate services from only go and Docker projects.

 ### Go

 The *Go* generator will create service configuration for services written in the [Go programming language](https://golang.org/).